LAKERS TOGETHER: Find out how we're moving forward.

 The use of face coverings, such as masks, are just one element in reducing the risk of COVID-19.
 They must be combined with social distancing, hand washing, self-assessments, and a requirement to stay home when ill (even with mild symptoms), to have our best opportunity to reduce risk.
 We are all responsible for keeping our campus safe.

-Face coverings that cover the mouth and nose are required indoors.
+Face coverings that cover the mouth and nose, and fit snugly against the sides of the face are required indoors.
 Face coverings are required outdoors when not alone.

 Face coverings are not required when: